Arishamays1/Project-1-Beyonce-s-Assistant-Survival-Game/README.md

 # Project-1-Beyonce's-Asistant-Survival-Game.
-So my game is a choose-your-own-path in which your decisions as Beyonce's assistant impacts the rest of the game potentially.
-Some options for the multple scenarios lead to instant game over, while others add to her attributes bar.
-If her patience with you and other stats reach a certain level, the game is instantly over.
+This game is heavily inspired bythe viral Twitter thread created by the twitter handle, @Cornyasbitch.
+The Beyonce's Assistant Survival Game is a choose-your-own-path style game in which your decisions as Beyonce's assistant impacts the rest of the game potentially.
+Some options for the multple scenarios lead to instant game over, while others add to her attributes bar and continue her story.
 I plan on implementing background 8 bit beyonce music in the background as well.

 ##Images